JustCodeRW/ProjektEKG/README.md

 If you want to used it in an other ways just change the graph behavior in the RecordScreen Activity.
 There also functins for writing implemented that can be used if needed.

+In the root directory i also added the Arduino file that the ESP is using.